-- 4.2.3.
-RIT/A.U.K Computing Resources: Any computing, network, or software system donated to or purchased by the RIT/A.U.K or by a grant that is resident at RIT/A.U.K. - 4.2.4.
-RIT/A.U.K Network: The network of RIT/A.U.K comprising the physical components such as cable, switches, telecommunications equipment, wireless hubs, routers, as well as the Internet and Internet connection points.
-RIT/A.U.K network also has logical components such as IP addresses, directory services, routing, and connectivity to computing resources. - 4.2.5.
-RIT/A.U.K Network Connections: Any computer or device using an Internet address assigned to RIT/A.U.K or that is connected to a physical or wireless access point is considered to be connected to the RIT/A.U.K network. - 4.2.6.
-Personal Computing Resources: Personal resources are such as PCs, information appliances, networking equipment, etc., which have been purchased and are owned by an authorized RIT/A.U.K user and are connected to the RIT/A.U.K network. - 4.2.7.
-Special Access: Special access is access to resources on a system that could be used to alter the behavior of the system, or to access accounts on the system, either directly or indirectly.
-Examples are UNIX "root" or Windows "Administrator or System". - 4.2.8.
-System Owner: The system owner is the person with the authority to designate or use special access account privileges. - 4.2.9.
-System or Network Administrator: The person responsible for maintaining the authentication used by the system or network, controlling authorized use, and maintaining system and network integrity and audit trails. - 4.2.10.
-Secure Systems: These are any hardware or software system the use of which is restricted to a subset of the community of legitimate RIT/A.U.K - 4.3.
-User Privileges and Responsibilities - 4.3.1.
-Privacy: RIT/A.U.K recognizes that individual privacy and security is highly valued by our society but must be balanced by the other community values and needs.
-Within this context, the RIT/A.U.K community is assured that the privacy of such personal property as written communications intended by their creator to be private including those transmitted or preserved in paper, electronic, or other media will be protected, although it cannot be completely guaranteed. - 4.3.1.1.
-RIT/A.U.K also recognizes that members of the RIT/A.U.K community have a responsibility to cooperate with authorized searches and seizures in emergencies and in circumstances of probable cause.
-In such instances, including those involving RIT/A.U.K computer and network use, the search and/or seizure of personal property or personal communications will be executed only on the authorization of an official.
-Cooperation with the search or seizure of one's personal property or personal communication does not of itself imply one's own misuse or abuse of RIT/A.U.K computers or network; the search or seizure may be deemed necessary because of misuse or abuse elsewhere in the RIT/A.U.K system or in systems to which the RIT/A.U.K system is connected or affiliated.
+- 4.2.11.
+Privacy: RIT KosovoTM (A.U.K) recognizes that individual privacy and security is highly valued by our society but must be balanced by the other community values and needs.
+Within this context, the RIT KosovoTM (A.U.K) community is assured that the privacy of such personal property as written communications intended by their creator to be private including those transmitted or preserved in paper, electronic, or other media will be protected, although it cannot be completely guaranteed. - 4.2.12.
+Authorized searches and seizures: RIT KosovoTM (A.U.K) also recognizes that members of the RIT KosovoTM (A.U.K) community have a responsibility to cooperate with authorized searches and seizures in emergencies and in circumstances of probable cause.
+In such instances, including those involving RIT KosovoTM (A.U.K) computer and network use, the search and/or seizure of personal property or personal communications will be executed only on the authorization of an official.
+Cooperation with the search or seizure of one's personal property or personal communication does not of itself imply one's own misuse or abuse of RIT KosovoTM (A.U.K) computers or network; the search or seizure may be deemed necessary because of misuse or abuse elsewhere in the RIT KosovoTM (A.U.K) system or in systems to which the RIT KosovoTM (A.U.K) system is connected or affiliated.
 For example, scanning and pattern matching of incoming or outgoing email may be necessary to remove computer viruses, to locate the sources of spam, or to respond to legitimate internal or external requests for investigation.
-In all instances of investigation into personal computing and network use, individuals are protected to the fullest extent possible.

-4.3.1.2.
-Responsible Use of Resources: In exchange for the privileges associated with membership in the RIT/A.U.K computing community, users assume the responsibility to use the community's resources in a responsible and professional manner.
-The following paragraphs (4.3.1.2.1 - 4.3.1.2.6) highlight a non-exhaustive list of specific responsibilities.
+In all instances of investigation into personal computing and network use, individuals are protected to the fullest extent possible. - 4.2.13.
+Responsible Use of Resources: In exchange for the privileges associated with membership in the RIT KosovoTM (A.U.K) computing community, users assume the responsibility to use the community's resources in a responsible and professional manner.
+The following paragraphs (4.14 4.34) highlight a non- exhaustive list of specific responsibilities.
 Questions about the appropriateness of any use of resources should be directed to the staff of the Educational Technology Department or to the systems personnel responsible for the resource in question.